 - With the help of a dough scraper, incorporate the rest of the flour (it may appear to you that there isn't enough water...just keep kneading...magically everything comes together).

-- Wrap dough in plastic wrap and let it rest for at least 1 hour at room temperature (I will usually place a tea towel over the top).
+- Wrap dough in cling wrap and let it rest for about one hour at room temperature (I will usually place a tea towel over the top).

 - Cut the dough into 4 pieces.

-- Roll out each piece about a ⅛ inch thick.
-(If the dough is not easy to roll out, let it rest for another hour or so).
+- Roll out each piece of dough to approximately ¼ inch thick.
 Make sure your board and rolling pin are floured.

 - Cut the into ¾ - 1 inch strips.

 - Using the index finger, apply a gentle pressure on the dough, dragging it toward you.
-There should be a slight curl formed.
+There should be a slight curl that forms.

-- Place cavatelli on large baking sheets which has been dusted with flour in a single layer, not touching each other.
+- Place cavatelli on large baking sheets that have been dusted with flour.
+Place the cavatelli in a single layer and not touching one another.

 - Continue until all the dough has been formed into cavatelli.